MuckyTaters/MuckyVision3/README.md

     KeyEvent: Keyboard input events from user (not yet fully implemented).

+    ImageMan: Singleton class that provides image data and palette management.

+    ImageData_EXT_ASCII: An extended ASCII set of 256 8x8 pixel images.

 3. Future Plans

-Completing keyboard input is next on the TODO list, as is building documentation using Doxgen.

-Following that, the next layer added will probably be an "Image" layer providing a set of predrawn character graphics, including basic ASCII characters and a set of primitive blocks/shapes for "PETSCI” style graphics.
+Next on the TODO list is providing ImageMan with an interface for storing custom image data.
+After that, creating text and number objects that manage multiple ASCII images in a sensible way.

 Provision of C64 SID chip style audio (using dynamically generated waveforms) is also a high priority.

-4. Building the Supplied Demo
+4. Building the Supplied Demos

 DISCLAIMER: Please do not install any software, or change your machine's
             settings, unless you are competent to do so and confident that